mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 The org & package names have been changed from `@material-ui` to [`@mui`](https://www.npmjs.com/org/mui) as part of the rebranding effort.
 For more details about it, check our [blog post](/blog/material-ui-is-now-mui/) or [#27803](https://github.com/mui-org/material-ui/discussions/27803).

-Then, you need to add the new peer dependencies on emotion:
+Then, you need to add the new peer dependencies - emotion packages:

 ```sh
 npm install @emotion/react @emotion/styled